GM open to working with Google on self-driving car technology

-DETROIT General Motors Co (GM.N) is open to working with Google Inc (GOOGL.O) on developing self-driving car technology, the chief technology officer for the U.S. automaker said on Monday.
+DETROIT General Motors Co is open to working with Google Inc on developing self-driving car technology, the chief technology officer for the U.S. automaker said on Monday.

 “I’m not in charge of deciding what we will and won’t do, but I’d say we’d certainly be open to having a discussion with them,” Jon Lauckner said in an interview at the Detroit auto show.